bowen-upenn/ControlText/README.md

 ## 🚀 Key Takeaways

-- **No Font Label Annotations Needed:**
+- **Font controls require no font label annotations:**
-  A text segmentation model extracts nuanced font details from images, allowing training on large-scale web datasets containing text.
+  A text segmentation model can capture nuanced font information in pixel space without requiring font label annotations in the dataset, enabling zero- shot generation on unseen languages and fonts, as well as scalable training on web-scale image datasets as long as they contain text.

-- **Ambiguous Font Evaluation:**
+- **Evaluating ambiguous fonts in the open world:**
-  Introduces quantative metrics `l2@k` and `cos@k` for assessing the quality of fuzzy fonts in the open world without the need of ground-truth font labels.
+  Fuzzy font accuracy can be measured in the embed- ding space of a pretrained font classification model, utilizing our proposed metrics `l2@k` and `cos@k`.

-- **User-Driven Design Flexibility:**
+- **Supporting user-driven design flexibility:**
-  Adds random perturbations on segmented glyphs, providing flexibility for users who might not align text perfectly when using the front-end.
+  Random perturbations can be applied to segmented glyphs.
+While this won’t affect the rendered text quality, it accounts for users not precisely aligning text to best locations and prevents models from rigidly replicating the pixel locations in glyphs.

-- **Integration with Foundation Models:**
+- **Working with foundation models:**
-  Works alongside foundational image generation models for localized text and font editing.
+  With limited computational resources, we can still copilot foundational image generation models to perform localized text and font editing.

 ---